-- Creation and killing of objects

-- Allocation and deallocation of space
+- o Creation and killing of objects - o Allocation and deallocation of space o Multiple-block I/O

-- Multiple-block I/O

 Reorganizing the catalogs speeded up creating and killing objects.
 The OS now uses a hashing technique to map an object name to a location within a catalog.
 Other internal reorganizations further reduce the I/O time required for most catalog accesses.
+In release 5.3, the degradation of Get_Next Entry has been fixed.